 Protect Sensitive Machinery Against Electrostatic Discharge

-Laboratories, clean rooms, and manufacturing facilities all working with sensitive components are at an increased risk of electrostatic discharge when the flooring is not properly installed to mitigate naturally occurring static charges.
-Moore Engineering Services provides performance testing of ESD flooring and other flooring types to determine compliance with static dissipation and grounding requirements.
+Laboratories, clean rooms, hospitals, data centers, and manufacturing facilities all working with sensitive components are at an increased risk of electrostatic discharge when the flooring is not properly installed and bonded to mitigate naturally occurring static charges.
+If this electrostatic discharge is not properly mitigated, serious damage can occur to the electronic components and machinery.
+Moore Engineering Services provides performance ESD acceptance testing services of ESD flooring and other flooring types to determine compliance with static dissipation and grounding requirements necessary for routine facility maintenance.

-Testing for electrostatic dissipation, otherwise known as ESD, is a characteristic of a flooring surface measured by its ability to dissipate static electricity.
-Similar flooring types may be conductive and grounded and provide a dissipation of static charge in this way.
-Manufacturers often require testing of flooring following installation to confirm its effectiveness.
+Testing ASTM F150 measures the electric conductivity and resistance of resilient flooring.
+For our purposes, electrostatic dissipation, otherwise known as ESD floor testing, is a characteristic of a flooring surface measured by its ability to dissipate static electricity so that the electronic machinery and other necessary equipment is protected.
+Similar flooring types may be conductive and grounded to provide a dissipation of static charge in this way.
+Installation requires the floor to be grounded first and then all machinery and equipment is grounded from there.
+Manufacturers often require testing of flooring following installation by third party inspectors to confirm its effectiveness, and doing so prevents costly repairs down the line.

-ESD flooring systems are expensive, and testing will confirm that the intention of the installation is realized.
-Knowing and monitoring these results will help understand the ongoing effectiveness of the flooring and whether it is providing adequate protection or needs to be repaired or replaced.
-When ESD occurs without proper mitigation, it can slowly damage equipment within the room.
-Clean rooms, telecommunication, and manufacturing are just some of the facilities that benefit from ESD testing.
+ESD flooring systems are expensive, and testing confirms that the installation was done correctly to prevent long term damage.
+Knowing and monitoring these results informs us of the ongoing effectiveness of the flooring and other grounded components and whether it provides adequate ESD protection or if a repair or replacement is necessary.
+When electrostatic discharge occurs without proper mitigation, it can slowly damage equipment within the room or cause more extreme risks depending on the material in use.
+Standards and test methods are the same regardless of the facility type.

 Standards in the industry have long defined the characteristics necessary for conductive flooring systems.
-Our quick and non-destructive testing utilizes an AEMC Megohmmeter to place leads at least three feet apart for testing the voltage of current running through the flooring from negative to positive resistance points.
-ASTM F150 for Standard Test Method for Electrical Resistance of Conductive and Static Dissipative Resilient Flooring informs our testing and ANSI STM97.1 and STM97.2 further defines that there must be a grounded copper strip for every 1000 sq. ft of ESD flooring less than 1.0 x 109 and the accumulation of body voltage must be less than 100 volts.
+Our quick and non-destructive ESD testing services utilizes ESD testing equipment with an AEMC Megohmmeter to place leads at least three feet apart for testing the voltage of current running through the flooring from negative to positive resistance points.
+ASTM F150 for Standard Test Method for Electrical Resistance of Conductive and Static Dissipative Resilient Flooring informs our testing and ANSI STM97.1 and STM97.2 further defines that there must be a grounded copper strip for every 1000 sq. ft of ESD flooring less than 1.0 x 109 ohms and the accumulation of body voltage must be less than 100 volts.

 More recently is the update of ANSI/ESD STM7.1 for point-to-point and point-to-ground ESD testing and the ANSI/ESD STM97.2 walking test of the ability of the flooring and footwear to dissipate static electricity.
 We use the Prostat PGA-710 Walking Test System Kit that is comprised of all Prostat brand Electrostatic Field Meter (PFM-711B), Charge Plate Monitor Assembly (CPM-720B), and Autoanalysis System (PGA-710B).
-This new process connect via USB and involves a technician performing several six-step maneuvers that are recorded on the Prostat Autoanalysis software to determine if the footwear and flooring system are within the provided parameters or not.
+This new process connects via USB and involves a technician performing several six-step maneuvers that are recorded on the Prostat Autoanalysis software to determine if the footwear and flooring system are within the provided parameters or not.
+Testing does not damage the environment, and it provides thorough results necessary to keep your facility running smoothly.

 AEMC Megohmmeter